-(This essay was written in 2021 for a volume about the closure of communities associated with covid pandemic lockdowns.
+This photo essay was written in 2021 for a volume about the closure of communities associated with covid pandemic lockdowns.
 It began as a photoessay to document the closure of my town (Hove, UK) during the first covid pandemic lockdown in 2020.
 It morphed into something larger: part anthropology, part psychological processing, part … I don’t know what.)
 The photographs are my own.
-This essay and the photographs appear under CC-BY-NC 2.0 license.)
+This essay and the photographs appear under CC-BY-NC 2.0 license.
+The reference is:

 When the Roof Blew Off